google/security-crawl-maze/README.md

     e.g. `html/body/a/href.html` will contain a link to `http://<HOST>/html/body/a/href.found`.
 This way it's easy to identify a test case that is not found by your crawler.
+*   Files without extensions under the `test-cases/` directory are required so that links to API endpoints are generated.

 #### Expected results API endpoint